spopkin/Dungeon-Master-Toolkit/README.md

 #### Pdf RuleFinder

 This utility is started like any other node webapp, using the syntax: `node pdf-rulefinder.js`.
 To rebuild the database of extracted PDF text, use the `--refresh-db` flag.

+To actually use the application, just navigate to `localhost:8080/pdf-rulefind.html`, fill out the text input, select some books to search, and submit the search.